 Other non-operating revenues are composed of county appropriations that the College receives from the five county district in which the school resides.
 The College uses the education and general portion of the appropriations for salaries and benefits, and for other operational purposes.
-The College uses the improvement portion of the appropriations to repair, maintain, and improve campus facilities.
+The College uses the enlargements and improvements portion of the appropriations to repair, maintain, and improve campus facilities.
 The College receives the appropriation in monthly payments, beginning in July of each year, since the fiscal year begins July 1st.

-The College received \$3,428,403 in county appropriations for fiscal year 2016, compared to \$3,348,706 for fiscal year 2015.
+The College received \$3,862,870 in county appropriations for fiscal year 2017 (including the donation of land valued at \$360,000), compared to \$3,428,403 for fiscal year 2016.
 The appropriation was received from the five counties that support the College.
 This appropriation was fully recorded by the College during the fiscal year.